ptomulik/testmd/README.md

 provider](http://docs.puppetlabs.com/references/latest/type.html#package) from
 puppet core (note, not all puppet providers are covered here).
 For example, there is `Puppet::Util::RepoUtils::Apt` class (`:apt` repoutil) which corresponds to `:apt` package provider.
+To retrieve single instance of appro

+Methods within `Puppet::Util::RepoUtil` (and descendants) may be used to operate on a single repository.

 Methods within `Puppet::Util::RepoUtils` are twofold.
 Some of them are provided for management of providers.
 These include `newrepoutil` (to implement new